erine125/pixel-jam-2024/README.md

 # pixel-jam-2024
-Source code for submission to Pixel Game Jam 2024
+Source code for submission to Pixel Game Jam 2024, developed in Unity.